Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 Located on the ring road around the island and (not that we are lazy) within easy walking distance from our accommodation, Leks is a charming restaurant serving up all manner of Thai food classics from fried rice, to curries pad krapow and all the other favourites.
 We had a lovely meal including a great massaman curry.
 Rich, creamy and nutty, it was everything a massaman curry should be.

-Rabianglay Resturant
+Rabianglay Restaurant

 (location)

 The best things in life often aren’t always on Google Maps or TripAdvisor.
 We had set out to eat at the “Sea Gypsy'' restaurant but had found it closed.
-A little way down the beach road we found Rabianglay Resturant.
+A little way down the beach road we found Rabianglay Restaurant.
 Not being in the mood to prolong lunch any further we decided to sit down.
 The open dining room looks across the road and out to sea and afforded a peaceful background to our lunch.
-We all were seduced by the Yellow crab curry with noodles on the menu and this turned out to be an excellent decision!
+We all were seduced by the yellow crab curry with noodles on the menu and this turned out to be an excellent decision!
 Loads of crab in a fragrant broth with slippy, almost tagliatelle style noodle, it was exactly the kind of dish you want to find beachside on a Thai island.

 Paired with this was the most delicious coconut smoothie we’ve encountered so far.
 Made with coconut milk, water and ice cream, this was a tropical island in a glass.